‘The Bachelor’ Corinne Olympios Is Done With Red Roses, To Star In Her Own Show?

 Corinne tearfully left The Bachelor after Nick Viall favored the more wife-material women instead of the fun girl who was literally throwing herself at him.
 Her wild actions gained her the title of the show’s villain, but she claimed she was just being herself and she didn’t do anyone wrong.

 But it seems that was the wrong move.
-As happy and unapologetic she could be, Nick could not imagine a married life with her, thus she was sent home back to the Olympios household.
+As happy and unapologetic as she could be, Nick could not imagine a married life with her, thus she was sent home back to the Olympios household.
 Still, Corinne learned her important lesson in The Bachelor and that is not to kiss up to a man ever again.

 “I just want to feel loved, the way it’s supposed to be.
 The normal way.
 Why can’t I just have a normal relationship?
 I’m trying to say things that men think are appropriate, and you know what?
 I’m done trying to show my men how much I worship them and I love them and I support them…”